AP Explains: What happens in a partial government shutdown

 Federal workers are exempted from furloughs if their jobs are national security-related or if they perform essential activities that "protect life and property."

-According to a report by Democrats on the Senate Appropriations Committee, more than 420,000 federal employees deemed essential will continue to work without pay, including about 41,000 law enforcement and corrections officers.
+Roughly 420,000 workers were deemed essential and are working unpaid, unable to take any sick days or vacation, including about 40,000 law enforcement and corrections officers.
 The Homeland Security employees who will keep working include about 150,000 from the Coast Guard, TSA and Customs and Border Protection.

-More than 380,000 employees will be furloughed — including nearly all from NASA and Housing and Urban Development and 41,000 from the Commerce Department.
-About 16,000 National Park Service employees — 80 percent of the agency's workforce — will be furloughed.
+An additional 380,000 are staying home without pay.
+They include nearly all from NASA and Housing and Urban Development and about 40,000 from the Commerce Department.
+About 16,000 National Park Service employees — 80 percent of the agency's workforce — are furloughed.

-Also among those who will furloughed: 52,000 staffers at the Internal Revenue Service, slowing analysis and collection of hundreds of thousands of tax returns and audits.
+Also among those furloughed are 52,000 staffers at the Internal Revenue Service, slowing analysis and collection of hundreds of thousands of tax returns and audits.

 SHUTDOWNS HAPPEN